 A national Spatial Data Infrastructure (SDI)

 The FSDF is focused on the delivery of foundation national spatial datasets.
-These efforts are at the core of efforts to realise a national Spatial Data Infrastructure (SDI or Spatial information Infrastructure -SII).
+These efforts are at the core of efforts to realise a national Spatial Data Infrastructure (SDI or Spatial Information Infrastructure -SII).
 SDI comprises "the technology, policies, standards, human resources, and related activities necessary to acquire, process, distribute, use, maintain, and preserve spatial data” (The White House 2002).

 The Australian Government is supporting the National Map initiative for broad public access to open data Portals such as the national map portal are key component of SDI providing an ability to discover and access a wide range of geospatial data delivered through the FSDF and from a range of other sources.